MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/configure-xbl/dev-center/xbox-live-setup.md

 5. Click the **OK** button, and then at the bottom of the page, click the **Save** button.

+Note:
-The embargo date is set, but will not take effect until you have published.
+* The embargo date is set, but will not take effect until you have published.

-Note: The UI converts the local browser time zone for the XBL Embargo date.
+* The UI converts to the local browser time zone for the XBL Embargo date.

 <!-- This explanation of Embargo was copied from the Partner Center page UI: -->